EnableX/voice-api-inbound/README.md

   - ngrok (https://ngrok.com/) should be installed on your computer
     - `USE_NGROK_TUNNEL=`

+- Set to run the service on http / https (false / true)
+  - `export LISTEN_SSL=`

-- SSL Certificate (Self Signed or Registered).
-It is required configuration if USE_PUBLIC_WEBHOOK is set to true.
+## SSL Certificate (Self Signed or Registered).
+It is required configuration if USE_PUBLIC_WEBHOOK is set to true or LISTEN_SSL is set to true.
-  - Make a directory called certs on the root of the project - `mkdir certs`
+  - Make a directory called certs on the root of the project
+    - `mkdir certs`
-  - Change to certs directory - `cd certs`
+  - Change to certs directory
+    - `cd certs`
   - Create and Install certificates
     - `openssl req -nodes -new -x509   -keyout example.key -out example.crt   -days 365   -subj '/CN=example.com/O=My Company Name LTD./C=US'; cat example.crt > example.ca-bundle`
   - use the certificate .key [self signed or registered]